OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The `__metadata` name/value pair MAY be included.
 If provided, its value MUST be a JSON object.
 This object represents the metadata for the set of Entities.

-An empty EntitySet or collection of entities (one that contains no EntityType instances) MUST be represented as a JSON object with a `results` name/value pair.
+An empty collection of entities (one that contains no EntityType instances) MUST be represented as a JSON object with a `results` name/value pair.
 The `results` name/value pair MUST be an empty JSON array.

 ## 6.3.1 Representing Actions Bound to Multiple Entities ##